CrayLabs/SmartRedis/doc/runtime.rst

-The ``SSDB`` environment variable should have the format of ``address:port``.
+The ``SSDB`` environment variable should have the format of ``address:port``, and may optionally be prefixed with a protocol, such as ``tcp://``.
+If no protocol is specified, the default will be taken as TCP.
+Unix domain sockets are supported via the protocol prefex ``unix://``.

 For a cluster, the addresses and ports should be separated by a "," character.
+Unix domain sockets are not supported in clusters.
 Below is an example of setting ``SSDB`` for a Redis cluster at three different addresses using port ``6379``:

 .. code-block:: bash

     export SSDB="10.128.0.153:6379,10.128.0.154:6379,10.128.0.155:6379"

-The Python client also relies on ``SSDB`` to determine database location.
+The Python client relies on ``SSDB`` to determine database location.
 However, the Python ``Client`` constructor also allows for the database location to be set as an input parameter.